ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-design/index.md

 }
 ```

-If your app already defines a colour scheme using CSS variables and you want to use those existing variable names rather than the `--ag-{parameter-name}`
+If your app already defines a colour scheme using CSS variables and you want to use those existing variable names rather than the `--ag-{variable-name}`
-provided by the grid, you can do this by passing a css `var()` value to a theme parameter in Sass.
-For example, if your application defines a CSS variable `--appMainTextColor` and you want to set the `foreground-color` parameter at runtime using this variable, you can do so like this:
+provided by the grid, you can do this by passing a CSS `var()` value to a CSS variable in Sass.
+For example, if your application defines a CSS variable `--appMainTextColor` and you want to set the `foreground-color` variable at runtime using this variable, you can do so like this:

 ```scss